airtonix/zenobi.us/nuxt/content/pages/resume.md

 **Senior Frontend Developer at Fusion**

-+ Mitigating Risk from frontend libraries by
++ Mitigate risk from inconsistent node module installations through use of docker and yarn.
++ Create versatile webpack based frontend build tool.

 ### 2016-2017

 **Senior Frontend Developer at Fusion**

-+ Building tools and processes that reduce "onboarding" new developers to a project.
++ Building tools and processes that reduce "on-boarding" new developers to a project.
     * Desired outcomes:
         - adoption of PatternLab principles in all projects ✔️
         - back-end should be transparent to frontend developers and designers 🕥